manthanank/learn-angular/README.md

 ## Data binding

+Data binding is a core feature of Angular that allows you to bind data between the component's class and the HTML template.
+There are two types of data binding in Angular:

+There are two types of data binding in Angular:

+- **One-way binding** - This allows for passing data from the component's class to the HTML template or vice-versa.

+- **Two-way binding** - This allows for binding a property of an HTML element to a property in the component's class and vice-versa.

 ### One way binding

+One-way binding allows for passing data from the component's class to the HTML template.

+There are several ways to achieve one-way binding in Angular, including:

+1. From Component to View
+2. From View to Component

-a.
-From Component to View - This allows for passing data from the component's class to the HTML template.
+**1. From Component to View** - This allows for passing data from the component's class to the HTML template.

+There are several ways to achieve one-way binding from the component to the view in Angular, including:

+1. Interpolation
+2. Property binding
+3. Class binding
+4. Style binding
+5. Attribute binding

 **Interpolation** - This allows for embedding expressions in the HTML template.
 It is denoted by double curly braces ({{}}).